-- Orchid Fusion VMS can only be installed on a 64-bit operating system; it is not compatible with 32-bit operating systems. - You must sign in to the computer as a user with administrative privileges. - Beginning with Orchid Fusion VMS version 2.10.0, if you are performing an upgrade of your Orchid Fusion VMS, you should check to make sure that all of the registered Orchid Core VMS servers are running, at minimum, Orchid Core VMS version 2.8.0.
+- Orchid Fusion VMS can only be installed on a 64-bit operating system; it is not compatible with 32-bit operating systems. - You must sign in to the computer as a user with administrative privileges. - If you are performing an upgrade of your Orchid Fusion VMS, you should check to make sure that all of the registered Orchid Recorders are running, at minimum, Orchid version 2.8.0.
 (You will receive a warning message during the installation if this is not the case.)